 He let out a dry laugh.
 "No, it's not the wrong one," he said.
 "His phone's been disconnected a while now."

 "Oh.
 Well, have you seen him recently?" she inquired, hearing the desperation in her own voice.
 "Dad is...um."
-She took a deep breath, letting it out slowly.
+She took a deep breath, letting it out slowly, as tears threatened.
 "Well, he's really sick and I need him to come home."

 She dug her nails into her palm.
-She had been afraid of that.
+She'd been afraid of that.
 "Drugs?"

 "Yeah."
 He sighed again and then, as if to soften the blow, added, "Probably."